-What Is Intestinal Blockage in Dogs?
+What Is an Intestinal Blockage in Dogs?

 “Gastrointestinal obstruction in dogs is a condition where there is a partial or complete blockage of the stomach or intestines preventing the normal flow of GI contents through the tract,” explains Dr. Klein.

 “Intestinal blockage is fairly common in dogs,” adds Dr. William Culp, DVM, DACVS (SA), a professor at the UC Davis School of Veterinary Medicine.
-“It usually occurs after eating something that should not be eaten, like socks, grass, carpets, toys, etc.”2
+“It usually occurs after eating something that should not be eaten, like socks, grass, carpets, toys, etc.”5

 “This can be a very serious situation, and dogs should be evaluated by an emergency service immediately,” says Dr. Culp.

-Causes of Intestinal Blockage in Dogs
+Causes of an Intestinal Blockage in Dogs

 “There are many ways that a dog’s bowels could become blocked, but eating foreign objects is by far the most common offender,” says Dr. Culp.
 “We also see intestinal blockage from intestinal cancers, but this is much less common.”